 - Involves feelings of extreme happiness or elation (also known as mania)

-- Reasons for mood change is unknown and appears to have no external cause
+- Reasons for mood change are unknown and appear to have no external cause

 - Moods often last for only hours and not longer than a day

-- External cause of mood changes and usually a result of a stressful event like an argument or something similar.
+- External cause of mood changes and usually a result of a stressful event such as an argument or something similar.